zaigie/stream-infer/README.md

 It is worth mentioning that during the inference process, you may need to process the frames or inference results.
 We provide the `set_custom_progress()` function to facilitate this purpose.

 For specific usage, you can refer to the example codes in [examples/offline.py](https://github.com/zaigie/stream_infer/blob/main/examples/offline.py) and [examples/realtime.py](https://github.com/zaigie/stream_infer/blob/main/examples/realtime.py).

-### Streamlit Service App

-A web application based on streamlit is provided for development and debugging purposes.
-It also allows customization of frame rendering processing and display component functions.
-For specific usage, please refer to [examples/server.py](https://github.com/zaigie/stream_infer/blob/main/examples/server.py).

 ## License